Home/Soccer

 Imago

-Remarkably, Trin is the least of the concerns for Washington, as during their final regular-season game that ended in a 1-0 loss to Utah Royals, they had not more than three healthy field players available off the bench.
-Names like Croix Bethune (thigh), Leicy Santos (illness), and Deborah Abiodun (ankle) were all out.
-That explains the presence of just 18 field players in the media-accessible portion of Friday’s training session at the Inova Performance Complex.
+Remarkably, Rodman isn’t Washington’s only concern.
+In their final regular-season match — a 1-0 loss to Utah Royals — the Spirit had just three healthy field players available off the bench.
+Croix Bethune (thigh), Leicy Santos (illness), and Deborah Abiodun (ankle) were all sidelined.
+That explains why only 18 field players were present in the media-accessible portion of Friday’s training session at the Inova Performance Complex.

 ADVERTISEMENT

-A win would see the Spirit secure its place in the semifinals, where it will be facing either the Portland Thorns or San Diego Wave.
-Either way, share your predictions and thoughts on Trinity Rodman’s unavailability in the comments below.
+A win would send the Spirit into the semifinals, where they’ll face either the Portland Thorns or San Diego Wave.
+Either way, share your predictions — and thoughts on Trinity Rodman’s potential absence — in the comments below.

 ADVERTISEMENT